 to be in favour of something you hate.

-Only a Member of the Senate is entitled to entry to the Senate chamber for a session.
-Members must arrive promptly, entry is prohibited to any once a session has begun.
+Only a member of the Senate or civil servant is entitled to enter to the Senate chamber for a session.
+Members must arrive promptly, entry is prohibited to any member of the senate once a session has begun.
 Anyone who has the right to enter, has the right to speak during the debates.
 To do so they must catch the eye of the Speaker and wait until invited to speak.
 To cast a vote, eligible members who are present will be called upon by the Speaker to take a stance on each motion brought before the Senate.

 The right of witness ensures that every member of the Synod is entitled to observe all aspects of the Senate.
 To facilitate this, the Senate building has a large viewing gallery that runs alongside the main chamber.
 When it was originally constructed the gallery was only available to members of the Synod, but it was easier to open the gallery to all, and now all citizens with an interest in the proceedings are encouraged to attend.
 Any Imperial Citizen can ask the Speaker or the Captain of the Senate Guard to remove a non-citizen from the viewing gallery.